-Aged Persons Units - The Central Coast Council maintains a variety of aged persons units within the municipal area.
-This information sheet gives a brief outline of some of these services.
+Aged Persons Units – The Central Coast Council maintains a variety of aged persons units within the municipal area.
+The information sheet below gives a brief outline of some of these services.

 The Council manages 77 aged-persons units – 52 in Ulverstone and 25 in Penguin.

 The units are of the owner-donor type, with the premium buying a life tenancy of the units based on a term of 20 years.
 A refund of 5% per annum of the capital cost is made for any period of occupancy less than the 20-year period.

 To give you an example, assume life tenancy is purchased for $30,000 but occupancy is terminated after ten years, the occupant or estate would receive a refund of $15,000 (5% x $30,000 = $1,500 per year, 10 years x $1,500 = $15,000).